nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 :information_source: **NOTE** If the `School Residence` of a student is not specified, the system will default to `DOES_NOT_LIVE_ON_CAMPUS` and assume that the student does not live on campus.

-> For a smooth user experience, please refer to the  please refer to the [Input Formats](#input-formats) section below for more information regarding input formats.
+> For a smooth user experience, please refer to the [Input Formats](#input-formats) section below for more information regarding input formats.
 That section explains which how the information should be presented to the program.

 Format: `add MATRICULATION_NUMBER n/NAME f/FACULTY p/PHONE_NUMBER e/EMAIL a/ADDRESS s/VACCINATION_STATUS m/MEDICAL_DETAILS [r/SCHOOL_RESIDENCE]`

 Examples:
 * `add A1234567X n/John Doe f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/RVRC`
-* `add A1234567X n/Betsy Crowe f/ENG p/91119222 e/betsycrowe@example.com a/212 Orchard Road, #18-08 s/unvaccinated m/nose lift surgery in 2012`
+* `add A7654321J n/Betsy Crowe f/ENG p/91119222 e/betsycrowe@example.com a/212 Orchard Road, #18-08 s/unvaccinated m/nose lift surgery in 2012`

 | Before        |
 | ------------- |